-KELLER
+PHALEN-KELLER

-Keller Regional Park will soon undergo a final phase of redevelopment concentrating on the support facilities surrounding the picnic areas.
-Previous phases recently completed have Keller in good position for the next 10 years.
+Phalen-Keller Regional Park will soon undergo a final phase of redevelopment concentrating on the support facilities surrounding the picnic areas.
+Previous phases recently completed have the park in a good position for the next 10 years.

 LONG LAKE